-Workshop: Training the Hand 6: 13 - 18 September 2021
+Workshop: Training the Hand 6: 25-30 September 2023

-To get the same amount of instruction and workbench time from other woodworking courses you would typically have to attend a more expensive two-week course and incur the additional lodging, transportation, and food costs.
-With Rob's workshop you get two weeks worth of training in just one intensive week of woodworking, ultimately saving you time and money.
+If you add all those training hours up, it's 72-90 hours of time at your workbench.
+A typical week-long woodworking course at other woodworking schools provide you with 30-40 hours of training in a week-long course.
+To get the same amount of instruction and workbench time that you get at Robs week-long course you would typically have to attend a more expensive two-week course and incur the additional lodging, transportation, and food costs and even then you would only get between 60-80 hours of training.
+With Rob's workshop you get two(+) weeks worth of training in just one intensive week of woodworking, ultimately saving you time and money.

 By the time the week is over you will be able to sharpen your tools, use a plane and chisel, six-square a piece of wood, saw correctly, hand cut dovetails, hand cut mortise and tenons, and leave with a small project you have built.

 If you want to jump-start your hand tool woodworking skills or take your current skills to the next level, then this is the workshop for you.
 In one week you will obtain more woodworking craftsmanship skills and techniques than watching numerous DVDs or taking numerous weekend courses.
 We guarantee it will be money well spent and you will go home a better woodworker.

 Refund Policy: $250 of your tuition is NON-REFUNDABLE.
 Any remaining balance paid is refundable if you cancel up to 60 days before the workshop begins.
 Cancellations made within 59 days of the workshop start date ARE NOT refundable.